ncatlab/nlab-content/pages/6/8/7/8/8786/content.md

 ## Idea

 *Concurrency* is a joint property of several (maybe interacting) [[event structure|processes]] proceeding simultaneously.
-Here the word "simultaneously" indicates that the evolution of the participating processes is indexed along a irreversible [[directed object]].
+Here the word "simultaneously" indicates that the evolution of the participating processes is indexed along an irreversible [[directed object]].

 ## Related entries